 Their menu consists of small “tapas” with flavours from the world.
 Please note you will not be full at all if you only order one dish here.
 You have 3 or 4 options in each of the categories “Greens”, “Meat”, “Fish” and “Sweet stuff”.
 They experiment with food from Mexico, Japan, Norway and Mediterranian – and more.
 We love creative menus!
 You should probably order 3 to 5 items if you want to have a complete dinner as every dish is small.
 We ordered the most typical Norwegian dish we found on the entire menu, Lettuceous cod with browned butter, egg and dill (134 kr/$16).
 The second “tapa” was a “Poke” salad with trout, mango, chili and avocado (134 kr/$16).
 The third “tapa” was Quesedillas with mushrooms, fennel and lemonade (92 kr / $11) and it was our absolute favorite.
 The cod was also really good, and better value than the Poke salad because it was really small.
 We were still hungry and wanted to order more food, but the waitress said “Sorry, kitchen is closed”.
 It was Saturday night and time was 10pm, and the restaurant was full of people… But we enjoyed the place and we will definitely go back.
 You get larger portions at Olivia, next to this restaurant.
 They serve Italian pizzas and pastas and you can easily get them for less that 200 kroner ($25).
 It’s indeed a better choice if you are hungry than Social Eating.

-Map of where you find Bar Social Eating
+Info about where to find Bar Social Eating Tjuvholmen

 Address: Bryggegangen 6, 0252 Oslo

 Opening Hours: Monday – Wednesday: 15.00 – 01.00, Thursday – Saturday: 15.00 – 03.00 and Sundays: 15.00 – 00.00